Stat184-Spring2026/Sec-4_CP_Pragya_Shradha_Sania_Anish/README.md

-# PM2.5 & Asthma Trends Analysis (U.S. States, 2016–2026)
+# PM2.5 & Asthma Trends Analysis (U.S. States, 2016–2020)

-This repository contains our group project analyzing the relationship between PM2.5 air pollution levels and asthma prevalence and mortality across U.S. states, with a focus on trends during and after the COVID-19 pandemic.
+This repository contains our group project analyzing the relationship between PM2.5 air pollution levels and asthma prevalence and mortality across U.S. states, with a focus on trends during the COVID-19 pandemic.

 ---

 ## Overview
 This project analyzes the relationship between PM2.5 air pollution levels and asthma prevalence and mortality across U.S. states.
-The project focuses on identifying trends over time, with particular attention to changes during and after the COVID-19 pandemic.
+The project focuses on identifying trends over time, with particular attention to changes during the COVID-19 pandemic.

-Using publicly available datasets via the EPA and CDC, we explore whether higher pollution levels are associated with worse asthma outcomes and how these relationships may have evolved from 2016–2026.
+Using publicly available datasets via the EPA, ArcGIS, CDC, we explore whether higher pollution levels are associated with worse asthma outcomes and how these relationships may have evolved from 2016–2020.

 ---